 US Open organisers face huge bill for Eugenie Bouchard's 2015 fall

-The United States Tennis Association (USTA) is facing a large compensation pay-out after a New York court ruled it bears most of the blame for Eugenie Bouchard's fall at the 2015 US Open.
+The United States Tennis Association has reached a settlement with Eugenie Bouchard after being told it must bear most of the blame for her 2015 US Open fall.

-The Canadian star sued the organisers of the grand slam tournament after she slipped on a recently cleaned tiled floor in the trainers' room.
+A New York Court ruled yesterday that the USTA was mainly at fault after Bouchard, who sued, slipped on a recently cleaned tiled floor in the trainers' room.

+"We have reached an agreement with Eugenie Bouchard and are glad that this matter has reached an amicable conclusion for both parties," a USTA statement read.

+"We would like to thank the court and jurors for their service.
+We also wish Ms Bouchard the best of luck moving forward."

+The jury's actual verdict was that the USTA should take 75% of the blame and Bouchard 25%.
+That meant the governing body would only have to pay three-quarters of the sum the court decided it owed Bouchard in damages.

-Having reached the tournament's fourth round, the 23-year-old was forced to withdraw with a concussion and then missed the rest of the 2015 season.
+Having reached the US Open's fourth round, the 23-year-old was forced to withdraw with a concussion and then missed the rest of the 2015 season.

 Her lawyer Benedict Morelli told Press Association Sport: "We are very pleased but not surprised that the jury went in our favour.